ezrafayet/yarsp/README.md

 # yarsp

-Yet Another React.js Starter-Pack - ready soon 💎🛡
+Yet Another React.js Starter-Pack 💎🛡

 ## What is this project about ?

-This is my own launcher-pack - will evolve
+This is my own launcher-pack - it will evolve when I have time

 ## Choices

 * The project uses **route.ts** to generate routes and access control.
 * The project is using **Typescript** - "prop-type" library is not needed
 * The project is using **useContext and useReduce** to manage application-level state - Redux is not needed in this project (another repo will implement it)
-* The project is using JavaScript **fetch** for API calls.
-An abstract layer is used to normalize access.
-If you add a library (say Axios, unfetch or react-refetch) you should only need it in the abstraction file.
 * The project is using **Sass** - it will probably be replaced / completed by css-in-js
 * The project is using **Create-React-App scripts** - it will be removed in later versions
-* The project is using **functions** to describe React's components - no classes are involved in .tsx
+* The project is using **functions** to describe React's components - no classes are involved.

 * NB: Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control it on each request.

 ## Guide

-* Api calls can be made out of the box
 * Error pages (404, 403, Server unavailable) are handled out of the box
-* The login/logout and session logic are already here
+* The login/logout and session logic are there out of the box
-* The routing logic is already here
+* The routing logic is available out of the box
-* A page layout is available out of the box (to help handling a basic page loading and page statuses)
+* A page layout is available out of the box
 * A context is defined on the App level

 ## Run localy (dev mode)